 “As soon as it comes out that algae is somewhere on the lake, the visitation that we see at Utah Lake State Park really takes a hit,” Holt said.
 “I have even had camping reservations cancel within hours of reports of algae.”

-Holt added that though there is only one confirmed report of algae on the lake so far this season, its effects have already been seen.
+Holt added that although there is only one confirmed report of algae on the lake so far this season, its effects have already been seen.

 “At a time of year when we should be seeing filled parking lots and lots of boating traffic, we are only seeing a handful of boats come in,” Holt said.